Fricciolosa-Red-Team/mobile-heavy-artillery/README.md

 ## Contributing

-If you want to propose a change / add new tools, just open an [issue](https://github.com/Fricciolosa-Red-Team/mobile-heavy-artillery/issues).
+If you want to propose a change or just add new tools, just open an [issue](https://github.com/Fricciolosa-Red-Team/mobile-heavy-artillery/issues).

 ## License